Jane Sutton

 Jane grew up (although never completely) on Long Island.
 Faced with the indignities of adolescence, she developed a sense of humor and love of writing.
 In high school she was elected class comedienne, and in college, to Phi Beta Kappa (Brandeis University, BA in Comparative Literature), perhaps a rare combination.
 Jane has worked as a newspaper writer, a copywriter, and a special education tutor.
 She teaches a class on writing children’s books and does author visits for all ages.
 Jane and her college sweetheart husband, a science educator, live in Lexington, MA.
 They feel beyond lucky that their grown children and families live in the Boston area.

 Her most recent book, Gracie Brings Back Bubbe’s Smile is recently published to excellent reviews.
-Her latest picture book project, Zayde Babysits before Passover, will be published in 2025
+Her latest picture book project, Zayde Babysits Before Passover, will be published in 2025 and OINK! in 2026.

 Website: www.jane-sutton.com